markstringer-dti/markstringer-dti.github.io/dti.md

 Members of the team can - and should - in the daily stand-up let others know what they're doing, what they're going to do and any problems that are finding.
 This gives everybody in the team the opportunity for to know what's going on around them.

-In retrospectives, the teams gets to look in the rear view mirror at the road behind them and talk about what obstacles could have been negotiated better, what things they've got the hang of, that they might be able to tackle faster.
+In retrospectives, the teams gets to look in the rear view mirror.
+They get to look at the road behind them and talk about what obstacles could have been negotiated better.
+What things they've got the hang of now,  that next time they might be able to tackle faster.
 They also get to talk about the things that they still have no idea how to handle at all.

 And in show and tells, demonstrations of working software show exactly how it's going.
 And of course, that can really be a problem.

 I didn't witness this for myself.
 So this story may be entirely made up.
 The first ever Agile software development project that I worked on was for a publishing company.
 When I joined the project it had been going for over a year and had cost many millions of pounds.
 The way that I heard the story, a few months before I joined, there's been a show and tell meeting.
 The publishing company was international and had offices in London and in New York.
 There were people with American accents dialling in on a conference call.

-I don't know much about what happened in that meeting apart from this - at some point one of the Scrum Masters said that he was going to share with everybody on the project the progress that had been made through the backlog.
+I don't know much about what happened in that meeting.
+But I know that at some point one of the Scrum Masters said that he was going to share with everybody on the project the progress that had been made through the backlog.
 The backlog is the Agile way of saying the list of requirements for the project.

 He had a presentation with some slides.
 And there was a bit messing about setting up the presentation - and then making sure that it was shared with the office in New York.
 Finally The Scrum Master was set up and could move to the slide that showed progress of the project through the requirements.
 He clicked on to the slide.
 In the middle of the slide was a giant "2".

 I don't know how dramatic he was at this point.
 I don't know if he asked anybody in the room or on the phone if they could guess what the two meant?
 2 weeks to finish?
 2 Months?
 2 Years?
 But I know that at some point he did get the point across.
 The 2 was percent.
 Progress on the project, after six months and many millions of pounds was 2 percent of all the work that was in the backlog.

 This is brutal transparency.
 Any it probably came out of desperation.
-Having worked on that project I can guess that promises had been made to the bosses in New York that the project would be finished by some date.
+Having worked on that project I can guess that someone had told the bosses in New York that the project would be finished by a certain date.
 Nobody had mentioned to the bosses the problems that were being found.
 Problems that were slowing progress to a crawl.

 The main result of that number 2 was that Scrum Master was never allowed to speak at a show and tell again.
 The bosses in New York hired a "traditional project manager" to communication progress across the Atlantic.
 After that, guess what?
 The news was always good.